KaikaiSong99/study/public/trajectory-vis-study-test/assets/background.md

 The 2D view has its limitations: we cannot tell where the point is at a given iteration because iterations are usually in number of hundreds and in each iteration the amount of movement is different.
 Therefore, tracking points are tricky.
 We introduce another visualization to tackle it, called the _1D view_.
 It frees up one dimension in the 2D to encode iteration, using only one dimension to represent t-SNE embeddings.
-We use 1D t-SNE here instead of 2D t-SNE: it is of lower resolution than the 2D t-SNE but can still capture neighbourhood relations of points.
+We use 1D t-SNE here, which only have 1 dimension to represent embeddings, instead of 2D t-SNE: it is of lower resolution than the 2D t-SNE but can still capture neighbourhood relations of points.
 The 1D view looks like this:

 <img src="./assets/1D-Example.png" style="width: 40%; height: auto;">